 Inside the lock, proudly flying the gold burgee.

-Our battered bumpers still do the job keeping the boat protected from the lock wall, even when they are squished.
+Our battered bumpers still keep the boat protected from the lock wall, even when they are squished.

 Soon after the lock, we had a close encounter with another cargo ship.
 This was close to the spot where we had our very 1st one almost a year ago!
 I remember how unnerving that was too, because we met at a tight corner.
 We were new then at navigating with big ships.

 As we entered Whitefish Bay, the clouds dropped low and became fog.
-I was driving when I noticed, on the FindShip app, that a cargo ship was approaching us.
+I was driving when I noticed, on the FindShip app, that a cargo ship was approaching.
 (You can just see it through the fog here.)
-When visibility is bad, my caution meter ramps up so I exited the shipping channel.
-Yeah, it was a wide channel.
-Jeff thinks I’m too cautious and maybe so.
+When visibility is bad, my caution meter ramps up so I left the shipping channel.
+Yeah, it was a wide channel, and Jeff thinks I’m too cautious.
+Maybe.
 But didn’t two Navy ships manage to collide in open seas not long ago?
-Judgment!

 Back at the rough docks at Whitefish Point.
 See?
 It looks a bit like a claw.